 (d) Of the by-catch species of particular interest, the observer monitoring of marine reptile catch appears to be of some importance.
-Few information currently exist to give indications of the overall catch of turtle by longline vessels in the WPO.
-On the other hand, levels of seabird exploitation by temperate water longline fleets have been well documented and management measures already suggested.
-There are no reported by-catch of seabirds in the WTP.
+Little information currently exists to give indications of the overall catch of turtles by longline vessels in the WPO.
+On the other hand, levels of seabird exploitation by temperate-water longline fleets have been well-documented and management measures already suggested.
+There is no reported by-catch of seabirds in the WTP.